trilobite-poetry/trilobite-poetry.github.io/issues/_current/kobor.md

 have impossibly existed.
 Nothing is the only 'split' where something can begin and end, almost simultaneously, and there must be a moment in time, where there is absolutely nothing.
-We will always have a hard time to percieve such a thing as nothingness.
+We will always have a hard time to perceive such a thing as nothingness.
 {: .prose-block }